dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Wealth points (WP)

 A character's wealth level is only affected by any purchases performed at their current wealth level and the adjacent lower level.
 Player characters will have at the start 1d6+4 wealth points available.
 For every single purchase made at the current level, or for every 10 purchases made at the immediate lower level, the character will lose 1 wealth point.

-If the character decides to buy an item from the next highest wealth level, they will lose all their wealth points and go down a wealth level.

 Any purchases made from items belonging to two or more levels down are inconsequential to the character.

-For example, an Upscale character buying items of Modest cost doesn't lose any wealth points.
+For example, a character in the Upscale wealth level will spend 1 WP on every single Upscale purchase, or on 10 Average purchases.
+Modest or Poor items have no effect on the character's wealth points.
+This character will not be able to buy any items from the Rich wealth level.

 If a character loses all their wealth points, they in fact go down to the next lower wealth level with 10 wealth points, with all the disadvantages that implies.